Do Solar Panels Work at Night?

 When it comes to net metering, keep in mind that you’ll be subject to state regulations and your electricity company’s rules.
 Unlike solar batteries, net metering is not entirely within your control.
 Power failure can occur for many reasons, and when it does, there’s little you can do about it.

 To understand the question, “how do solar panels work at night?” it’s important to understand electricity storage.
 Perhaps a better question is, “do solar panels store energy for night use?”
-And the answer is yes, but only if you have a solar system with a backup battery.
+And the answer is yes, but only if you have a solar system with battery storage.

 In such a system, the extra energy that doesn’t get used charges the batteries.
 When your panels stop generating electricity, the battery will then release the electricity already stored in it.